foldingcash/DistroApi/README.md

 4. EnableGoogleUsersFilter
 	* The stats upload will filter out users whoms name start with 'google'

+#### Database Connection Settings

+1. DbCommandTimeout
+	* The timeout value, in seconds, to use for all database command functions.
+If not included in the app.config file, the application will not explicitly set the value on the command, using the framework's default value.

 #### Test Harness Only Settings

 1. DisableMinimumWaitTime